 In a reading that concerns your long-term future, the Knight of Cups heralds a change for the better.
-You will find a purpose, a new direction, ideas that will inspire you, and people who will love you with all their heart.
+You will find a purpose, a new direction, ideas that will inspire you, and people who will love you with all their hearts.

 It’s a sign that you will be able to move past obstacles with grace and certainty.
 If someone new appeared in your life, trust their opinion and motives because they care for you and will gladly help in any kind of trouble.